-Read on for our pick of 10 of the very best portfolio templates to choose from, representing five of the most popular portfolio website platforms.
+Read on for our pick of some of the very best portfolio templates to choose from, representing five of the most popular portfolio website platforms.
 For more portfolio inspiration, see some of our favourite design portfolios, and to get started building your own portfolio site, take a look at our guide to choosing the best website builder.

 01. Adobe Portfolio: Thomas

 02. Squarespace: Flatiron

 Flatiron is a Squarespace template with a particularly eye-catching gallery display, which locks together images of different aspect ratios in a visually pleasing grid.

 03. WordPress: Helium

 As a platform, WordPress gives you plenty of versatility when it comes to customisation – particularly if you have some coding skills.
 Helium is a strong choice for a portfolio template, as it's much richer in features than many of the other examples on this list.

-The theme costs $48 (around £34) for a regular license, but the developers have thrown in various premium-rate plugins as part of the package.
+The theme costs $48 for a regular license.
 It includes a built-in blog, as well as the option to add a fully functional online store if you choose, and the support is excellent.